Makeni Nomad Scores & Quality of Life - πΈπ± Sierra Leone

 30 |

-Limited infrastructure and unreliable internet hinder remote work, though local pace is relaxed. |
+Limited infrastructure for remote work and frequent power outages hinder productivity; local pace is relaxed but unpredictable. |

 |